 top of page

-Where I’m At Now: A Conversation in Art is a growing collection of collaborative 'postcards’ that reflect the experience of place – physical and psychic – by artists Yael Brotman, Karen Curry, Liz Parkinson, Snaige Sileika and MJ Steenberg, colloquially called The Gibson Girls.
+Where I’m At Now: A Conversation in Art is a collection of collaborative 'postcards’ that reflect the experience of place – physical and psychic – by artists Yael Brotman, Karen Curry, Liz Parkinson, Snaige Sileika and MJ Steenberg, colloquially called The Gibson Girls.

 At our 2018 retreat Liz Parkinson suggested a project to help us stay connected during the rest of the year.
-Each artist was to create five artworks on 4” x 6” cards based on their current studio inquiry and mail four of these to each of the others in the group.
-Each artist was then to add their own imagery to the card before sending it to another member of the group.
-More than 600 postcards have now travelled to Gabriola Island, British Columbia; Pouch Cove, Newfoundland; Toronto and Port Hope, Ontario; Puerto Escondido, Mexico; and Vilnius, Lithuania; with input by
+Each artist was to create five partial artworks on 4” x 6” pieces of paper based on their current studio inquiry.
+Four of these 'postcard' images were to be mailed to each of the others in the group.
+Each artist was then to add their own imagery before sending the postcard to another member of the group.
+More than 600 postcards have now travelled to Gabriola Island, British Columbia; Pouch Cove, Newfoundland; Toronto and Port Hope, Ontario; Puerto Escondido, Mexico; and Vilnius, Lithuania; with input by each of the Gibson Girls.

 bottom of page